May 25, 2026

 The value proposition is straightforward.

-Organizations gain access to experienced executive leadership without making a long term commitment before they are ready.
+Flexibility: Organizations gain access to experienced executive leadership without making a long-term commitment before they are ready.

 The best interim leaders do not advise from the sidelines.